Last updated on September 16th, 2022 by Alex Praytor

 Ninja Coffee Maker FAQs

 No, a true espresso is made with at least 9 bars of pressure, and the Ninja machines currently on the market do not have this capability.
-That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes.
+That being said, some Ninja coffee makers do make a concentrated, espresso-like coffee that works well for coffee drinks such as cappuccinos and lattes and mochas.
 The Dual Brew Pro and 10 Cup Specialty are good examples.

 No, unfortunately the Ninja easy frothers do not heat milk.
 If you wish to top off your drink with warm, frothed milk, you will need to heat it before frothing.